nolanschan/Speaker-Identification-using-GMMs/README.md

-## Modifications
+## Modifications ##

-This version has been updated to run on Python 3.
+- This version has been updated to run on Python 3.

-Additional code has been added to allow for visualization of the data waveform, spectrogram, and Mel frequency spectorgram.
+- Additional code has been added to allow for visualization of the data waveform, spectrogram, and Mel frequency spectorgram.

-## Data-set:
+## Dataset ##

 The <a href="https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html">Speech Commands Dataset</a> from TensorFlow and Google AIY was used for this project.

+This dataset was used instead of the VoxForge dataset in the original tutorial because I wanted to have clips of the same words spoken by different speakers in order to show the differences/similarities in the waveforms and spectrograms and discuss the concept of "stochastic self-similiarity" as related to Fractals.

 _ _